 I’m Ian Vincent, but most folk call me Cat.

-I retired from field work in January 2009 ce.
-I’ve also been writing and blogging about magic, mysticism, the occult and edge philosophies.
-Some of my work appears on the groupblogs Weaponizer and Modern Mythology.
-I’m currently a contributing editor to The Daily Grail, and have been published in two volumes of their Fortean journal Darklore.
+I’ve also been writing and blogging about magic, mysticism, the occult and edge philosophies for some time.
+Some of my work appeared on the groupblogs Weaponizer and Modern Mythology, and in that most venerable of strange phenomena journals, Fortean Times.
+I’m currently a regular columnist at Spiral Nature (a series called ‘The Hype’) a contributing editor to The Daily Grail, and have been published in two volumes of their Fortean journal Darklore.

 My hobbies include a variety of music and movies, much SF, some comic books and far too many awful puns.

 The top quote, “Distrust all systems – even this one” comes from the superb Nulapeiron Sequence of SF novels by John Meaney… and it’s the clearest single sentence I’ve ever seen that describes my point of view.

 A list of my published works can be found here.